Order Your Test

 - 110% Price Guarantee

-This urine test is used to determine chromium levels for deficiency or toxicity.
+This blood test is used to determine chromium levels for deficiency or toxicity.

 Hexavalent chromium, also known as metallic chromium, is commonly used in the production of steel and other industrial products.
 Chronic exposure to metallic chromium can cause serious problems.